Showing posts with label 1990. Show all posts

 • Watch the status bar for a flashing red gem alert.

-• Getting sick of those rabid animals constantly sapping your energy?
+• Getting sick of the rabid animals constantly sapping your energy?
 So you didn't bother to master the controls?
 Nor have you shopped for better weaponry?
 Well, you can pause the game - when the sun comes up.
 Now, unpause when the moon is out.
-What, a cheat?
-Yep, try it!
+A weird cheat!

 • The jungle quests are confusing only because the jungle is a challenging labyrinth.
 Why not memorise it?
 Plus there are maps to purchase (only if you have an abundance of funds!)